moekhodry11/PIC-Interrupt-Lab/README.md

 ```
 git clone https://github.com/moekhodry11/PIC-Interrupt-Lab.git
 ```
+# Hardware Requirements
+- PIC16F877A microcontroller
+- Keypad module
+- LCD module
+- Motor
+- Relay Module
+- 9V battery

+# Implementation

+The code initializes the hardware components and sets up the timer interrupt.
+The user is prompted to enter the password using the keypad, and the system checks if the entered password is correct.
+If the password is correct, the motor turns on and runs for 4 seconds before turning off.
+The timer interrupt is used to regulate the motor's operation and ensure that it runs for the correct amount of time.

+If an incorrect password is entered, the system displays a message indicating that the password is incorrect.
+The user can reset the password by pressing the "*" key on the keypad.
+The LCD display is also updated to show the entered password as a series of asterisks for added security.

+# Usage
+- Connect the hardware components to the microcontroller as specified in the code.
+- Compile and upload the code to the microcontroller using the mikroC IDE.
+- Enter the correct password on the keypad to activate the motor and open the garage door.
+- Press the "*" key to reset the password.
+- Observe the LCD display for feedback on the system's status.

 # Contents
 This repository contains several example programs that demonstrate different types of interrupts in the PIC16F877A microcontroller.
 Each program is located in a separate folder and includes a README file that explains how it works.